hudecv/Blameless.Configuration/README.md

 # Configuration System for Unity Games

-This asset adds an easy to use configuration system for Unity games that support keeping player settings in external files.
+This asset adds an easy to use configuration system for Unity games that require keeping player settings in external files.

 It is solely written in C#, but can naturally be used by UnityScript or Boo scripts too.